-But Lo also warns that certain OTC drugs can interfere with your child’s behaviour and well-being.
+But the team at Thomson Parentcraft Centre also warns that certain OTC drugs can interfere with your child’s behaviour and well-being.
 These include:

 * Aspirin In a high dosage, this drug can have blood-thinning effects, so doctors will usually advise mothers to wait an hour or two before nursing their baby, she states.
 While low doses of aspirin are unlikely to harm your baby, it's best to check with the paediatrician first.
 You might also want to consider taking acetaminophen or ibuprofen instead.

-* Minerals and OTC-supplements Eating too many supplements and minerals can cause your breastmilk to taste metallic, she points out.
+* Minerals and OTC-supplements Eating too many supplements and minerals can cause your breastmilk to taste metallic, the Thomson Parentcraft Centre team points out.
 “I have had mothers tell me that the metallic smell becomes even more apparent after freezing the expressed milk.”

 * Dang gui (Chinese Angelica Root) and sage Both these herbs can reduce your breastmilk production.
 You should only take dang gui about two weeks after you deliver as it will cause post-partum haemorrhage, unless a TCM physician has prescribed it.

 * Ginseng It enhances your attentiveness and alertness but it also changes your mini-me’s behaviour.
-They will be fussier, fretful and cry a lot as a result, Lo adds.
-“So, I’ll encourage mothers to avoid taking this strong tonic two weeks before and after delivery because it can cause post-partum haemorrhage as well.”
+They will be fussier, fretful and cry a lot as a result, the Thomson Parentcraft Centre team adds.
+“So, we’ll encourage mothers to avoid taking this strong tonic two weeks before and after delivery because it can cause post-partum haemorrhage as well.”